vi-s/jetty_wordcount/README.txt

-To build the project use Maven; only one command is necessary.
+To build and run the project use Maven; only one command is necessary.
 Issue this command from the root project directory: mvn -e clean compile exec:java